This article has links to products and services we love, which we may make commission from.

 - Desayuno (or breakfast to us), typically consists of pan (white bread roll), butter and jam, with hot drinks.
-If you are lucky you may get huevos (eggs) and / fruit salad.
-You will be bored of pan by the end of your trip
+If you are lucky, you may get huevos (eggs) and/or fruit salad.
+You will be bored of pan by the end of your trip.

-- Peru‘s famous cuisine is ceviche – raw white fish, cooked in strong lemon juice served with cold sweet potato, corn, and cilantro (coriander).
+- Peru’s famous cuisine is ceviche – raw white fish cooked in strong lemon juice, served with cold sweet potato, corn, and cilantro (coriander).
 Locals tend to eat this late morning.
-I tried it twice, once in Lima and then Paracas (a beach town)
+I tried it twice, once in Lima and then in Paracas (a beach town).

-- You’ll find lots of different types of everyday meats and the addition of alpaca (heavy like lamb), llama (lighter), and cuy – guinea pig!
-Fish, especially trout, is popular around the Uros Floating Islands region
+- You’ll find lots of different types of everyday meats and the addition of alpaca (heavy like a lamb), llama (lighter), and guinea pig!
+Fish, especially trout, is popular around the Uros Floating Islands region.

-- Chifa is Chinese food with a Peruvian fusion, or just Chinese food really!
+- Chifa is Chinese food with a Peruvian fusion.

 - Set menus are a good way to get your fill cheaply.
-In Cusco, you can eat a two-course meal for 10-20 soles.
+You can eat a two-course meal for 10-20 soles in Cusco.
 The soups are the best in Peru.
-They make great use of quinoa, my favourite sopa
+They make great use of quinoa, my favourite sopa.

 Restaurant article – from cheap to a bit less cheap: Food in Cusco

 - Pisco Sour!
 The Peruvian sweetheart!
-Pisco is the national drink, add lemon juice, raw egg, and sugar to it then tadah – a Pisco Sour.
-Fuerty (strong)
+Pisco is the national drink; add lemon juice, raw egg, and sugar, then tadah – a Pisco Sour.
+Fuerty (strong).

-- Each region has local beers for cheap.
-Cerveza (beer) is very popular and cheap.
-Pilsen, Cristal, and Arequipeña are a few labels to look out for
+- Cerveza (beer) is very popular and cheap.
+Pilsen, Cristal, and Arequipeña are a few labels to look out for.
+Each region has local beers for cheap.

 - Chicha!
 The locally brewed corn drink, not for gringo consumption our tour guide warned us.
 Still up for it?
 Look out for the red flag outside people’s houses or shops, this indicates it is on sale

 - Muna is delicious.
-Drink with hot water, like a tea, to help with digestion
+Drink with hot water, like tea, to help with digestion.

 Look after yourself and get travel insurance, here is the link to the company we use.